-Before your session begins, you will be asked to put on a pair of gloves and botties or socks, which will protect them from frostbite (when we say the temperatures get icy cold, we aren’t kidding).
+Before your session begins, you will be required to wear a pair of gloves and socks, which will protect you from frostbite (when we say the temperatures get icy cold, we aren’t kidding).
 You can bring your own gloves and socks or botties, or we will be more than happy to provide you with protective garments.

 Make sure you’re dry